-Spring break approached and our plans became concrete.
-We would all travel together, with me dropping Hank and the Little Gal off at Travis’ house and then heading south to my ladies hunt.
-In our last minute preparations to leave for our spring break hunt, Travis informed us that in Oklahoma, youth turkey season would open the day after Hank and the Little Gal arrived!
+Spring break approached, and our plans became concrete.
+We would all travel together, with me dropping Hank and the Little Gal off at Travis’ house and then heading south to my ladies’ hunt.
+In our last-minute preparations to leave for our spring break hunt, Travis informed us that in Oklahoma, youth turkey season would open the day after Hank and the Little Gal arrived!
 Wow!
 Things just kept getting better!
-We packed our gear, loaded up and headed south to warmer weather and a spring hunting vacation.
+We packed our gear, loaded up, and headed south to warmer weather and a spring hunting vacation.

-All the ladies arrived and were ready to head out to their stands to hunt by 5pm.
-Our guides drove us out and dropped us off and notified us they would be back after dark.
+All the ladies arrived and were ready to head out to their stands to hunt by 5 pm.
+Our guides drove us out and dropped us off, and notified us they would be back after dark.
 They told us not to leave our stands.
 If we shot anything we were to text them and they would be there shortly.
 I climbed up and closed the door.
 I situated my gear and my gun and I took my range finder out and noted the distance to each area.

-Then I sat quietly and I waited.
-Wow was I tired.
-I had driven all night, dropped my husband and daughter off and then drove some more and now I had to sit still and quiet?!
+Then I sat quietly, and I waited.
+Wow, was I tired?
+I had driven all night, dropped my husband and daughter off, and then drove some more and now I had to sit still and quiet?!

-Woa!
+Whoa!
 What is that?!
 It sure wasn’t a turkey.
 I grabbed my binos again and looked closer.
 So cool!
 It was an armadillo!

-Not exciting to some, but for me it was.
+Not exciting to some, but for me, it was.
 This was the first armadillo I had ever seen that wasn’t flattened on the road.
 So cool!
 I sat and watched him for quite some time.
-He walked and turned and posed for me and I snapped away with the camera, happy as can be to have something showing off for me and holding my attention.
+He walked and turned and posed for me, and I snapped away with the camera, happy as can be to have something showing off for me and holding my attention.
 Then he wandered off into the bushes leaving me with nothing but sitting and turning and looking for another movement.

 That’s no tom turkey!
 That’s a hog!
 I scooted my camera out of the way.
 There were eight hogs headed my way.
 They were running and bumping and fighting their way to the front.
 I carefully lifted my rifle and focused on one that ran past all the others to the head of the pack.
-When he was clear of all the others, I took a breath, focused and pulled the trigger.
+When he was clear of all the others, I took a breath, focused, and pulled the trigger.
 He belly-flopped right on the ground as the rest of the group scattered and ran for the trees.
 I was so excited at how quickly everything happened.
 I sat and watched, ready to shoot again if I needed to.
 Sure enough, that hog jumped right up and ran.
-I tried for him again, but clearly missed him as he was on the run.
-I texted my guides that I had shot one, and just before dark they came to help me look.
-We looked and looked in the dark and never found any sign of blood or a hog.
+I tried for him again but missed him as he was on the run.
+I texted my guides that I had shot one, and just before dark, they came to help me look.
+We looked in the dark and never found any sign of blood or a hog.
 I was severely disappointed because I was sure I must have hit him since he fell, but alas, we couldn’t find any blood.
-After some time they brought me back to the group at our cabin.
+After some time, they brought me back to the group at our cabin.

 That evening I went to a new stand and was excited to see more hogs so I could get my second chance.
-I climbed up and got settled in and the wind blew and rocked my stand.
+I climbed up and got settled in, and the wind blew and rocked my stand.

 I grabbed the range finder and binoculars and was set and ready to go in the event I saw another hog.
 With the howling wind, I wasn’t sure I would see anything.
 I received a spark of hope when I saw a hen come out to the feeder.